UAE: Up to Dh200,000 fine announced for violations of price hike rules for eggs, poultry

 The MoE has released a list of around 365 egg and poultry products, with the approved prices for each.
 This document is available for download from the ministry's website, and it will be published in media outlets.

 Consumers are urged to report any price difference they spot at supermakets and other retail outlets.
-They may all the authorities at 8001222.
+They may call the authorities at 8001222.

+Sharjah residents who wish to report price irregularities may contact the SEDD at 80080000 or by visiting www.sedd.ae.
+Those in Ajman may reach out to the emirate's economic department at 80070.

 The ministry also called on sales outlets and suppliers in the country to abide by consumer protection legislation, and maintain the quality and safety of commodities and food products.